-The Company granted stock options to purchase -0- and 26,384,193 shares of the Company's common stock to employees and directors during the three months ended March 31, 2013 and 2012, respectively.
-The fair values of employee stock options are estimated for the calculation of the pro forma adjustments at the date of grant using the Black-Scholes option-pricing model with the following weighted-average assumptions during 2012: expected volatility of 116%; average risk-free interest rate of 1.04% to 2.04%; initial expected life of 5 to 10 years; no expected dividend yield; and amortized over the vesting period of typically one to four years.
-The Company reported an expense for share-based compensation for its employees and directors of \$176,000 and \$143,000 for the three months ended March 31, 2013 and 2012, respectively.
+The Company granted stock options to purchase no shares of the Company's common stock to employees and directors during the three months ended March 31, 2014 and 2013, respectively.
+The Company reported an expense for share-based compensation for its employees and directors of \$-0- and \$175,000 for the three months ended March 31, 2014 and 2013, respectively.